Get Started with a Free Quote!

 Merchants are placed on the MATCH (Member Alert to Control High-Risk Merchants) list for various reasons.
 The primary reasons for a merchant to be listed on the MATCH list include:

-• Violation of Card Network Rules: Merchants may be added to the MATCH list if they are found to be in violation of the rules and regulations set by the card networks, such as Visa or Mastercard.
-These violations can include engaging in fraudulent activities, processing unauthorized transactions, or failing to comply with the network's operating guidelines.
+• Violation of Card Network Rules: Merchants may be added to the MATCH list if they are found to be in violation of the rules and regulations set by the credit card networks, such as Visa or Mastercard.
+These violations can include engaging in fraud, processing unauthorized transactions, or failing to comply with the network's operating guidelines.

-• Excessive Chargebacks: Chargebacks occur when a customer disputes a transaction and requests a refund from their issuing bank.
-Merchants who have a high volume of chargebacks, indicating dissatisfaction or potential issues with their products, services, or customer service, can be placed on the MATCH list.
-Excessive chargebacks are seen as a risk indicator for financial institutions.
+• Excessive Chargebacks: Chargebacks occur when a customer disputes a credit card transaction and requests a refund from their issuing bank.
+Merchants who have a high volume of credit card chargebacks, indicating dissatisfaction or potential issues with their products, services, or customer service, can be placed on the MATCH list.
+Excessive chargebacks are seen as a risk indicator for bank and financial institutions.

 What is the match list reason code list?